 You’ve probably seen lots of portmanteau words in English.
 But what are portmanteau words?
 Are they all slang words?
 And how can analysing them help ESL learners?
 Read on to find out more about this particularly joyful aspect of English word play, the source of many contemporary new words.

 One of the things about language learning is that there’s always things you can do to get better: to move up from beginner, to intermediate, to advanced, to proficient.
 Even native speakers are always discovering new words or idioms that they didn’t know before.
 If you want to improve your fluency, then reading a book in its original English is a great way to do this.
 So go ahead and abandon that translation of Harry Potter you’ve got on the shelf – reach for the English version instead.

 Following the closure of the University of Surrey's IELTS operations in June 2019, MTS is pleased to announce that it was successful in winning a competitive tender recently put out by the British Council, granting the rights to re-commence IELTS English language testing in Guildford.

-Yvert has worked in English language teaching for over 25 years in a variety of different roles from test writing to teacher training.
+Yvert is MTS's Academic Director and has worked in English language teaching for over 25 years in a variety of different roles, from test writing to teacher training.
 This has enabled him to travel around the world, which one of his other passions.
 He also enjoys watching films and playing chess.